tms-ninja/geometrical-ray-tracing/README.md

  - Mirror in the shape of a circular arc
  - Circular arc boundary at which refraction occurs

-It also allows for so-called complex components such as lenses that are composed of pre-defined sub-components.
-These can be defined within Python without needing to write any C++/Cython, so long as they are ultimately only composed of the five elements above.
+It also allows for so-called complex components such as lenses that are composed of pre-defined sub-components or other complex components.
+These can be defined within Python without needing to write any C++/Cython, so long as they are ultimately only composed of the five elements above or other complex components.

 ## Build Instructions
 The program runs under Python 3 and can be built by running `python setup.py build_ext`, adding the `--inplace` flag to install locally if desired.
 Cython and NumPy are required to build, the included examples may have additional dependencies (mainly Matplotlib).